MidnattLantern/social_frames/readme.md

 The validator user for Python files were `https://pep8ci.herokuapp.com/`.
 There are some exceptions where raised warnings couldn't be solved, but the consequence is minimal. following Python files have been checked:
 ------
-- views.py inside storyboard (7 exceptions)
+- views.py inside storyboard folder (7 exceptions)
+- urls.py inside storyboard folder
+- urls.py inside social_frames folder